Entrepreneurship Minor

 • Turn in the completed form to the undergraduate advising office in your home college.

-For assistance during this process, consult either with your undergraduate advisor or the entrepreneurship faculty in your college for the minor.
+Consult your undergraduate advisor or the entrepreneurship faculty in your college for this minor.